d2alphame/vixen/README.md

 # Vixen
 A very simple virtual machine.

 Vixen is a very simple virtual machine implemented in Java/Assembly language.
+It features a simple architecture